changooman/changooman/README.md

 # Ongoing Projects
 <img src="https://i.imgur.com/IUS0EcI.png" alt="BuildTrack Insights Logo" width="400" height="400">

 Welcome to BuildTrack Insights!
-This project offers a comprehensive view of historical data on new construction sales, including the count of unique home sales, median sale prices, and price per square foot across various geographic regions.
+Our platform provides a comprehensive look into historical data on new construction sales, including unique home sales count, median sale prices, and price per square foot across various geographic regions.
+Explore the trends shaping the real estate market and gain valuable insights to inform your decisions.
+Dive into the data and uncover key patterns to help you navigate the world of real estate with confidence.

 ## Features

 - View historical data on new construction sales.